Love Island cast 2020 - all the contestants including the newbies looking for love

 Coupled up with: Luke T

-Siânnise is self-confessed “normal” girl from Bristol but already she’s become the meme queen after several of her scenes have caused a Twitter storm – can she use her humour to find the man of her dreams?
+Siânnise is self-confessed “normal” girl from Bristol but already she’s become the meme queen after several of her scenes have caused a Twitter storm – can she use her humour to have a relationship full of laughter with Luke?

 Read more about Siannise here.